 The procedure to change DataPoint value is as follows:

 Utility application (ADN-AE-1) sends an UPDATE request to server (IN-CSE) with <flexContainer> which contains the new value of the DataPoint.
+There is also a possibility to change more than one DataPoint of particular ModuleClass in a single request (in this case the <flexContainer> contains new values of all needed DataPoints.

 Server (IN-CSE) responds with status of DataPoint's UPDATE operation